paritytech/scale-decode/RELEASING.md

     cargo doc --open --all-features
     ```

-    CI checks for broken internal links at the moment.
-Optionally you can also confirm that any external links
-    are still valid like so:

-    ```
-    cargo install cargo-deadlinks
-    cargo deadlinks --check-http -- --all-features
-    ```

     If there are minor issues with the documentation, they can be fixed in the release branch.

 4. Bump the crate version in `Cargo.toml` to whatever was decided in step 2.